 On the Options page (accessed by clicking Options in the top right of the Explorer) you can set the privacy permissions for your Explorer.
 The default settings will display the Explorer to only your Forex Factory username.
 You can also choose to display it to everyone or only those on your buddy list.
 There are additional settings that allow you to control the visibility of your money balances (to hide the value of your account), your stop loss and profit target levels, and your pending orders (to hide your next move).

-Can the vouch hurdle be bypassed?
+Can the impact hurdle be bypassed?

 Site Usage (under construction)